• Skip to main content

 Synopsis (from the author):

-What I liked about Rise of the Flame:
+What I liked about The Sharpest Point of the Triad:

-What I didn’t like about Rise of the Flame:
+What I didn’t like about The Sharpest Point of the Triad:

 My rating: